boazsegev/facil.io/CONTRIBUTING.md

 `facil.io` is comprised of the following module "families":

+* The Simple Type Library Core (`facil.io` STL):

+    The module in comprised of a single file header library: `fio-stl.h`

+    The `fio-stl.h` file can be included more then once and offers some core types and features, such as binary String support, Arrays, Hash Maps, atomic operations, etc' (see documentation).

+    For example, this module contains the code for the Dynamic Types (`FIOBJ`), the code for the built-in JSON support features, the code for the CLI parser and the code for the custom memory allocator.

-* The Core:
+* The IO Core Library:

-    This module family comprises `facil.io`'s core.
-Although it can (mostly) be used outside of `facil.io`, none of the modules in this family can be removed.
+    This module comprises `facil.io`'s IO core and requires the STL Core module.

     The module in comprised of two files: `fio.h` and `fio.c`.

-    The `fio.h` file can be included more then once and includes some core types, such as binary String support, Arrays, Hash Maps, spinlocks, etc' (see documentation).

-* Dynamic Types (`FIOBJ`) with native JSON support.

-    This soft type system was designed to make some network oriented tasks easier and is therefore used by many of the other modules.

-    Unlike most modules, this module is only optional if the core is used independently.
+* FIOBJ:

+    This module, in the `fiobj` folder, extends the core FIOBJ type system.

+    This module adds features used by the HTTP / WebSockets module, such as the mustache template engine, or the extension that routes large HTTP payloads to temporary files.

+    If this module was removed, the HTTP / WebSockets module would need to be adjusted.

 * HTTP / WebSockets: